What is a Weight Distribution Hitch?

 Watch an Introduction to CURT Weight Distribution

-Now that you’ve realized that you have no idea why you waited so long to learn about weight distribution hitches and you’re ready to get one ASAP, you also need to know how to properly set it up and install it.
-For a complete step-by-step walkthrough on how to install a WD hitch, the video below is an excellent resource.
+Now that you’ve realized that you have no idea why you waited so long to learn about weight distribution trailer hitches and you’re ready to get one ASAP, you also need to know how to properly set it up and install it.

-When you’re installing yours, remember to go slowly through each step, and don’t be afraid to go back a few steps in order to correct a mistake.
+When you’re installing your weight distribution hitch, remember to go slowly through each step, and don’t be afraid to go back a few steps in order to correct a mistake.
 A weight-distributing hitch is very adjustable, so no need to worry if you’re a newbie and this is your first WD hitch rodeo.

 A Note about Sway Control

 Weight-distributing hitches are perfect for towing slightly heavier loads such as RVs and larger trailers, and while they’re not as capable as 5th wheel hitches or gooseneck hitches in terms of weight capacity, they do offer some helpful sway control options.

 Most WD hitches are compatible with a sway control unit, featuring ready-to-mount tabs; and others integrate the sway control functionality into the hitch itself – the CURT TruTrack™, for example.
 The TruTrack is a sway and weight distribution hitch all in one, giving you the best of both worlds for simplistic towing.

 Alright, now that you’ve loaded up your brain with all of this handy dandy weight distribution hitch information, it’s time to put it to use!
 You can be sure that the next time you get ready to hit the road with your rig that your ride will be leveled, smooth and safe when you have a WD hitch installed and part of your arsenal.
 Ready to take that next step and get the search process started for the WD hitch that’s perfect for you?
 Check out the Lippert store to get started and find exactly what you need!